Earth sets behind the lunar surface, photographed by the Artemis II crew, April 6 2026.

 Deployment Integration

 End-to-end integration connecting sensing hardware to the operators, regulators and markets that need its outputs.
-The platform delivers verified emissions intelligence as a service, accessible to asset owners, insurers and compliance teams without requiring them to manage the underlying sensing infrastructure themselves.
+Verified emissions intelligence delivered as a service, accessible to asset owners, insurers and compliance teams without requiring them to manage the underlying sensing infrastructure.

 Operational scale

-The global methane detection and monitoring market is currently valued at $3.8bn and projected to reach $8.9bn by 2034, driven by regulatory mandates and the shift from periodic surveys to continuous, verified emissions monitoring.
-Value is migrating from hardware to integrated data and verification services.
+The global methane detection and monitoring market is projected to reach $8.9bn by 2034, growing at 9.9% annually, driven by regulatory mandates and the shift from periodic surveys to continuous, verified emissions monitoring.5 Value is migrating from hardware to integrated data and verification services.
 That layer does not yet exist.

 Environmental Defense Fund · July 2025

 MethaneSAT declared unrecoverable after losing contact in June 2025.
-The cause of the failure was never determined.
 No dedicated wide-area methane monitoring satellite is currently in operation.
+The field has lost its primary monitoring tool.4

-The IRA established a methane fee of $1,500 per metric tonne for oil and gas operators exceeding thresholds.
-Regardless of its enforcement status, it signals the direction of travel: verified, facility-level emissions measurement has a financial value.
+The IRA established a methane charge rising to $1,500 per tonne for oil and gas operators exceeding thresholds.
+Congress then repealed the implementing rule in 2025 and pushed the start to 2034.
+The signal stands even as US enforcement recedes.
+Facility-level emissions measurement has a financial value.9

 Sightline Climate · 2025

-Global climate tech VC investment reached $40.5bn in 2025, an 8% year-on-year increase.
-Infrastructure and data plays are explicitly prioritised.
+Global climate tech VC investment reached $40.5bn in 2025, an 8% year-on-year increase and the first rise since 2021 to 2022.
+Infrastructure and data plays are explicitly prioritised over speculative ventures.10

 The infrastructure layer is being built now.

 Quantum Envelope is in active development, based in London.
-We are starting with atmospheric methane measurement and building a platform that extends to other emissions as quantum sensing matures.
-We are talking to investors, industry partners, and people with expertise in earth observation, atmospheric data science and quantum sensing who want to be part of what comes next.
+We are starting with atmospheric methane measurement and building a platform that extends to other emissions as the same problem appears across sectors.
+We are talking to investors, industry partners and people with expertise in earth observation, atmospheric data science, inversion modelling and MRV who want to be part of what comes next.

 Investor / Funder

-Climate tech VC · Deep tech · Quantum-focused funds
+Climate tech VC · Deep tech · Infrastructure and data funds

 Industry Partner